phundament/app/README.md

  - `DATABASE_TABLE_PREFIX` table prefix for default database connection

-### Environment overrides - `docker-compose.yml`

-> You can override any ENV variable in `.env` within a `docker-compose.yml` file.

- - `VIRTUAL_HOST` `~^myapp\.` Virtual-host configuration for reverse proxy, adjust the virtual host parameter for web application, we'll use it later to easily access the web-server through a wildcard DNS.

 ### PHP Application settings - `config/main.php`

 For details of available application configuration, please refer to the Yii 2.0 Framework Definitive Guide.